MatthewMarinets/ap_sc2_notes/contributing/adding_items.md

 Our unlock triggers are GUI triggers, so these are generally done in the editor.

 ### The unlock action
-Most unlock action will simply unlock a single upgrade, like:
+Most unlock actions will simply unlock a single upgrade, like:
 ```C
 void libABFE498B_gf_AP_Triggers_Terran_unlockWraithResourceEfficiency (int lp_player) {
     // Automatic Variable Declarations